 Doctors are working to learn more about salivary gland cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
-The following areas of research may include new options for patients through clinical trials.
-Always talk with your doctor about the diagnostic and treatment options best for you.
+The following areas of research may include new options for people through clinical trials.
+Always talk with your doctor about the best diagnostic and treatment options for you.

-Combining therapies.
-There is ongoing research evaluating the benefit of different treatment approaches, especially the use of concomitant treatment, which combines more than one treatment.
+Combining treatments.
+There is ongoing research looking at the benefit of different treatment approaches, especially the use of concomitant treatment, which combines more than one treatment.

 Immunotherapy.
 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials either made by the body or in a laboratory to improve, target, or restore immune system function.
 Learn more about immunotherapy.

 Virus research.
-Researchers are investigating the role of a common virus called cytomegalovirus in the development of salivary gland cancer and how that link could be used to find new treatments.
+Researchers are studying the role of a common virus called cytomegalovirus in the development of salivary gland cancer and how that link could be used to find new treatments.

 Tumor genetics.
-Early laboratory research indicates that genetic changes in a salivary gland tumor, particularly those related to the tumor suppressor genes APC and PTEN, may be helpful in providing new targets for treatments.
+Early laboratory research indicates that genetic changes in a salivary gland tumor, particularly those related to the tumor suppressor genes APC and PTEN, may be new targets for treatments.
 More needs to be understood about the tumor genetics of salivary gland cancer.
 As scientists make advances in the basic fundamental knowledge of genetics and how these cancers develop, new treatment options based on these findings will develop.
 Learn more about targeted therapy.

 Radiosensitizers.
 Researchers are investigating the use of radiosensitizers in the treatment of salivary gland cancer.
-Radiosensitizers are drugs that make tumor cells more susceptible to radiation therapy, making radiation therapy more effective.
+Radiosensitizers are drugs that make tumor cells more sensitive to radiation therapy, which then makes radiation therapy more effective.

-Supportive care.
-Clinical trials are underway to find better ways to reduce or treat the side effects of cancer therapy, to improve patients’ quality of life.
+Palliative care/supportive care.
+Clinical trials are underway to find better ways to reduce or treat the side effects of cancer therapy to improve quality of life for patients.

 Looking for More About the Latest Research?